Eetezadi/wordpress-click2share/readme.txt

 1. Overview of settings page with default settings.

 == Changelog ==

+= 1.1.4 =
+* Updates of dir structure and assets for publishing on Plugin directory.
+* Small fixes

 = 1.1.3 =
 * Small fixes based on Wordpress initial code review